Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/035_EXP_AQ_EXCITATION_FIELDS/035_EXP_AQ_EXCITATION_FIELDS.md

     ↓
 AQ CRYSTALLIZE into the connection structure
     ↓
-Weights = Energy landscape with crystallized AQ as stable modes
+Weights = Energy surface with crystallized AQ as stable modes

 The weights don't just store "patterns"
 The weights ARE the crystallized AQ field